-The house batteries supply current to all 12volt equipment located in the living area of the coach.
-This includes interior lights, range exhaust fan, furnace fan, water pump, water level and holding tank gauges, 110-volt generator starting, refrigerator, bath roof vent fan, and the rear automotive heater.
+The house batteries supply current to all 12-volt equipment located in the living area of the coach.
+This includes interior lights, range exhaust fan, furnace fan, water pump, water level and holding tank gauges, 110-volt generator starting, refrigerator, bath roof vent fan, and water heater.
 The house batteries may also be used to start the engine if the automotive battery is dead.
 Refer to "Battery Boost" switch.